NativeScript/docs/content/guide/ios-runtime-types.md

 ```

-From a JavaScript object gets a pointer to the backing native object.
-The `instance` can be a class constructor (of Objective-C interface), an instance (wrapper of Objective-C interface), struct instance, reference, protocol, function (for c function) or block.
+A JavaScript object can obtain a reference to the underlying native object.
+The instance can represent a class constructor (for an Objective-C interface), an instance (wrapper of an Objective-C interface), a struct instance, a reference, a protocol, a function (for C functions), or a block.

 ---